carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

   - **Every region comes with default VPC**.
   - You can create upto 5 VPC per Region by default (soflimit, it can be extended)
 - Default VPC vs Custom VPC
+  - Default VPC
+    - Instance lunched into a default VPC
+      - It has both a public and private IP address and DNS hostnames (correspond to the public IPv4 and private IPv4 addresses for the instance).
     - **Default VPC is user friendly**, allowing you to immediately deploy instances.
     - All **subnets in a default VPC are public** (have a route out to the internet).
-  - Each EC2 instance has both a public and private IP address.
     - In case it is delated, it can be recovered (but, try not to delete it).
+  - Custom VPC
+    - Instance lunched into a custom VPC
+      - It has comes with private IP address and DNS hostnames.
+VPC can be configured to have a public IP address and DNS hostnames.
 - You are not charged for using a VPC, however you are charged for the components used within it e.g. gateway, traffic monitoring etc.
 - One way to save costs when it comes to networking is to use private IP addresses instead of public IP addresses as they utilise the AWS Backbone network.
   - If you want to cut all network costs, group all EC2 instances in same AZ and use private IP addresses.